Success Automobile Manufacturing Company: Market

 High wheelers had a unique market.
 They were bought mainly in the countryside where consumers were skeptical of the automobile.

 So, these cars had to be simple, easy to maintain and repair, and inexpensive.
 Sophistication was no criterion.
-Normally, they were offered at prices around $350 bis 450, as the Black for $375.
-With a price tag of $250, the Success Model A was one of the cheapest and simplest automobiles available in the U.S. at that time.
+Normally, they were offered for $350–450, like the $375 Black.
+With a price tag of $250, the Success Model A was one of the cheapest and simplest automobiles available in the U.S.

 Later Success vehicles competed with slightly more sophisticated high wheelers, as offered by the Auto-Bug Company ($850), or the George White Buggy.

-Still, one has to keep in mind that few automobile manufacturers had yet a nationwide representative network, or even sold their products in the whole country.
-Car building was often a local business, and for this, comparisons are difficult.
+Few automobile manufacturers yet had a nationwide representative network, or even sold their products in the whole country.
+Car-building was often a local business, making comparisons difficult.
 Comparing them with "real" or conventional automobiles is still another challenge, as their building methods, and their construction differed because of their different tasks.

-The best-selling American car of the early 1900s was the Oldsmobile Curved Dash that cost $650 through its whole production run, but was nearly as outdated in 1906 as the Success was when introduced: Both had no front mounted engine, and no shaft drive, the latter becoming standard at least for smaller cars very soon and both had single cylinder engines while even most high wheelers used twin, and Ford introduced with its Model N, a four-cylinder, for only $500 in 1907.
+The best-selling American car of the early 1900s was the Oldsmobile Curved Dash that cost $650 through its whole production run, but was nearly as outdated in 1906 as the Success was when introduced: neither had a front-mounted engine or shaft drive, the latter becoming standard at least for smaller cars very soon, and both had single-cylinder engines while even most high-wheelers used twin, and Ford introduced its Model N, a four-cylinder, for only $500 in 1907.